Michelene Chi: Research

 Chi's research focuses on active learning and student engagement in STEM subjects.
 Her research team has explored numerous factors associated with student learning, including benefits of self-explanations, human tutoring, and watching videos of student-teacher dialogues.
 Chi and her colleagues have proposed that children have difficulties learning scientific concepts due to a lack of reference to these concepts within their daily lives.
 Scientific material is hard to grasp because the material learned in the classroom does not normally relate to the daily events, phenomena, and environments children use to understand causality.

 Chi developed a theoretical framework for active learning called ICAP which defines and categorizes student engagement behaviors towards educational material into four modes: Interactive, generative / Constructive, manipulative / Active, attentive / Passive.
 According to this framework, as students' engagement with learning materials moves from passive to active to constructive to interactive, their learning will also increase.
 Chi's paper Why students learn more from dialogue- than monologue-videos: Analyses of peer interactions (written with co-authors Seokmin Kang and David Yaghmourian) was awarded Best Paper published in Journal of the Learning Sciences Award by International Society of the Learning Sciences in 2017.
 This paper used the ICAP framework as means of understanding why students learn more from watching tutorial dialogue-videos than lecture-style monologue-videos.

 Chi has co-edited several books including The Nature of Expertise (with Robert Glaser and Marshall Farr), Trends in Memory Development Research (with Larry Nucci), and the Handbook of Applied Cognition (with Francis Durso, Raymond Nickerson, Roger Schvaneveldt, Susan Dumais and Stephen Linsday).

+Among Chi's notable students are James Slotta, Rod Roscoe, Muhsin Menekse, Heisawn Jeong, and Jeffrey Sampler.